Section outline

 6.2.5 Ecological Roles of Protozoa

-6.3 Lecture Video -
+6.3 Video lecture

-Hi everyone!
+• Hi everyone!

 Now let’s explore helminths.
 A group of parasitic worms that infect the human body.
 These organisms can evade immune responses and cause chronic health issues.
 These parasites are much larger than bacteria or viruses, and they often live in the intestines, bloodstream, or tissues.
 Infections from helminths are especially common in areas with poor sanitation or contaminated water.
 Unlike other microbes, helminths can evade the immune system and live for years inside the host.
-Understanding how they affect human health and how the body responds helps us recognize the importance of public health strategies, deworming programs, and good hygiene practices.7.1 Topic Learning Outcome
+Understanding how they affect human health and how the body responds helps us recognize the importance of public health strategies, deworming programs, and good hygiene practices.

 By the end of this lesson, you will be able to: